 Find out what you need to make it easier and quicker to move goods by using the Common Transit Convention (CTC).

-When you move goods between or through common transit countries you can use the Common Transit Convention (CTC).
+When you move goods between or through EU and common transit countries you can use the Common Transit Convention (CTC).
 This will allow you to:

 - move your goods quicker because customs declarations are not required at each border crossing

 - only pay customs duties when the goods reach their final destination

 - complete some customs procedures away from the border

 What you’ll need

 an Economic Operator Registration and Identification (EORI) number, you will need to apply for one if you do not have one

 to register for the New Computerised Transit System to make transit declarations